Stay of execution: Death penalty stays

 In cases that the death penalty has been imposed, a stay of execution is often sought to defer the execution of the convicted person.
 That may occur if new evidence is discovered to exonerate the convicted person or in attempts to have the sentence commuted to life imprisonment.
 In the United States, all death sentences are automatically stayed pending a direct review by an appeals court.
 If the death sentence is found to be legally sound, the stay is lifted.

 One example of a stay of execution in the death penalty context was the James Autry case.
 Autry was already strapped down to the execution table in Texas on 4 October 1983 when the order came to stop the execution.
 He was executed a few months later, on 14 March 1984.

-US District Court Judge Nanette Laughrey granted a stay of execution on 19 November 2013 in response to a motion by the lawyers of Joseph Paul Franklin that the use of the drug phenobarbital in a lethal injection would constitute cruel and unusual punishment.
+US District Court Judge Nanette Laughrey granted a stay of execution on 19 November 2013 in response to a motion by the lawyers of Joseph Paul Franklin that the use of the drug pentobarbital in a lethal injection would constitute cruel and unusual punishment.
 The following day, the US Supreme Court upheld an appeals court decision to lift the stay of execution.
 Franklin was put to death on 20 November 2013.